Does Where You Live Impact Your Happiness?

 American Dream Composite Index Well-Being Ranking

 If we expand the definition of happiness to what the ADCI calls Well-Being (the extent of one’s contentment, health and prosperity in life).
-This includes the dimensions of family support, support of friends, support of someone special, happiness, freedom of expression, reward for effort, entrepreneurial spirit, ability to engage in leisure activities, social status, personal health, satisfaction with residence, and optimism.
+This includes the dimensions of family support, support of friends, support of someone special, happiness, freedom of expression, reward for effort, entrepreneurial spirit, ability to use products like True Pheromones to help with social status, personal health, and optimism.
 The list of states with a statistically significantly greater resident score than national average looks likes this:

 What does all this mean?

 First, the discrepancies in ranking reflect differences in survey questionnaire design and analytical methodology.
 Each survey is attempting to study a similar emotional concept (happiness or well-being).
 As a consumer of the research results, you are best served to ignore the fact that the lists don’t line up and instead focus on the fact that the listed states stand apart from the rest.
-Any one of the states on the three lists is a location where residents feel happier than the nation in general.
+Any one of the states on the three lists is a location where residents feel happier than the nation in general, for this they need to have financial stability and emotional wellness so the use cbd products for this and is when people ask; is delta 8 legal in illinois and other states, so they can learn if they can use these products.

 In economic development, these states should have a leg up on the competition for capital investment.
 CEOs are interested in minimizing workforce turn over, and locating a facility in a state where residents appear to be happy and well.
 This is arguably a very desirable attribute for site selection.
 Each state on any of the lists should be making promotional use of the positive ranking in their job attraction/retention efforts.
 Minimally, if I were responsible for economic development in one of these states, I would make certain any CEO in my state was aware of the research results and I would encourage my Governor to make the ranking a positive talking point.